A divorce is a very difficult time for any couple to go through no matter how strong they are.

 5. Failure to formalise financial arrangements.
 It is extremely important that any financial agreement is incorporated into a final financial order, known as a Consent Order.
 This is a binding document which will be approved by the Courts and signed by all parties.
 Failure to do this could result in the divorced partner being able to make claims on assets acquired after the divorce.

 A solicitor can offer you advice to avoid the above.
-If you wish to discuss these or any other family law issues, please contact either Emma Hartley or Amanda Cuthbert of Newtons Solicitors.
-Both Emma and Amanda offer a first class approach to what can be a difficult and upsetting time.
-Newtons offer a free half an hour confidential appointment and can be flexible when needed.
+If you wish to discuss these or any other family law issues, please contact the Family Team at Newtons Solicitors.
+We offer a first class approach to what can be a difficult and upsetting time.
+Please note we also offer a free half an hour confidential appointment and can be flexible when needed.
 We have car parking and wheelchair access.